What do we mean?

 Humans aren't born singular.
 Nearly all models since the dawn of psychology agree that a child is complex and very compartmentalized.
-They're born plural or set up for plurality anyway.
-According to psychology, according to childhood development models since before Freud.
-Children are a bunch of separate self-states, sensory-states, ego-states, etc.
+They're born plural — or set up for plurality anyway.
+According to psychology and according to childhood development models since before Freud, an infant's mind is a bunch of separate self-states, sensory-states, ego-states, etc.

-The singular-centric models of childhood development say that children "naturally" fuse over time that these separate states or egos etc. eventually merge and blend, but they don't explain or show or (of course!) don't experiment on to prove this is the "natural way of things."
+The singular-centric models of childhood development that say children "naturally" fuse over time — that these separate states or egos etc. eventually merge and blend, don't explain, show or (of course!) don't experiment to prove this is the "natural way of things."
 It's assumed.
 It's magical.
 It "just happens that way naturally."

 Much more likely would be that it happens via the natural bonding & mirroring instincts: "peer pressure" and conformity, mirroring role models, etc. that children fuse over time to be one.
 Basically, they let go of or spontaneously merge the "others" because it's not accepted in society.
 With positive role-modeling of singularity and other ethics and morals, the child probably lets go of or merges and suppresses the more unacceptable "self-states" and becomes more like their role models over time.

 It's pretty doubtful that this is a magical process that just happens — and since children are born to adapt to almost any circumstances (tribal culture through Star Trek), if a child is born into a plural society with acceptable plural behaviors to model themselves after, we would presume that a child would be naturally plural for their whole life and there would be no culling or suppressing of other self-states except of those self-states that do not fit into their surrounding culture or meet their role model's expectations.
 Such a child could grow up with a high level of co-consciousness being relatively trauma-free and with positive role-modeling around having a good internal community and culture, and the sharing of internal information, memories, and senses.